Loading...

 In a credit based monetary system credit IS money.
 And the supply of credit will expand over time as the economy grows to support a larger credit base.
 Yes, at times this system will inevitably become unstable because its participants will take on more credit than they can afford or make other irrational decisions that cause imbalances, but over the long-term the economy is basically one big credit creating productivity enhancing machine that pretty much ALWAYS has higher inflation, higher credit levels AND, most importantly, increased productivity and output.

 While a moderate rate of inflation could be totally normal it is important to note that a hyperinflation is a very different situation.
-A hyperinflation is usually a full blown rejection of the currency and asset allocators are trading the currency in exchange for almost anything else.
+A hyperinflation or even a high rate of inflation is often a partial or full blown rejection of the currency and asset allocators are trading the currency in exchange for almost anything else.
 In this case the government has effectively run out of willing holders of its liabilities.
 And although the government will not likely default on itself it does have difficulty finding willing private sector holders of its liabilities.
 Though this is not a technical bankruptcy in nominal terms it is essentially a bankruptcy in real terms.

 When considering this scenario it’s important to understand a crucial point – hyperinflation has many causes that are generally different from an insolvency.
 Remember, a currency issuer with its own central bank is not going to “run out of money” because it has its own bank which can print money.
 An insolvency is when a debtor runs out of money.
 The government doesn’t run out of money during a hyperinflation, but it can run out of private sector holders of its liabilities.
 While it’s commonly believed that this results from “printing money” the reality is that printing money is usually the result of other exogenous forces including: